-To an extent, I realized that some fields of science are done by consensus.
-This is a pity but unfortunately true.
+To an extent, I realized that some fields of science proceed only by consensus instead of scientific arguments.
+This is unfortunately true.

-Science is often presented as an objective pursuit, but the history of science tells you that this is far from being the case.
+Science is often presented as an objective pursuit, but the modern academia is unhealthy and cannot afford all novel ideas.

 And this is only my thought.